Affiliate Disclosure: As an Amazon Associate we earn advertising fees from qualifying purchases. learn more.

 Photovoltaic Cells and Semiconductors

 Solar panels are composites of smaller photovoltaic cells, which are 2 semiconductors layered on top of each other.
 Photovoltaic cells need to be structurally stable and electrically conductive.
-The silicon and phosphorus help achieve those qualities.
+Silicon and phosphorus help achieve those qualities.

 Silicon has 4 valence electrons, which allows it to form many stable bonds.
 Most critically, it is able to form stable bonds with itself and make a rigid grid of atoms.
 These silicone grids are the basis of many rocks and computer chips.